Introduction to Fractured Bones Sustained in Auto Accidents

-Many people break their bones in a variety of circumstances-sports, work, entertainment, accidents, etc. However, knowing the kind of bone break you suffered in a car accident is important to gauge its severity.
+Many people break their bones in various circumstances including sports, work, entertainment, accidents, etc. However, knowing the kind of bone break you suffered in a car accident is important to gauge its severity.
 Here is a list of the most common kinds of bone fractures:

 - Open/Compound: With this bone fracture, the bone actually pierces the skin.
-The skin rupture is critically important because this exposes the affected area to infections.
+The skin rupture is critically important to the victim's well-being because the tear exposes the affected area to infections.

 - Closed/Simple: Closed bone fractures involve a break in the bone but no skin rupture.